nsmryan/work/notes.md

 it may be very complex, and I'm not going to track dependencies. perhaps there is no way to list commands without running, or if you do there is a flag in the state that can be checked when appropriate.

+## Possible Changes
+could support other compilers- perhaps default to tcc, but allow building a command and executing with system

+could try out sub-work files, such as for dependencies